tobega/tailspin-v0/TailspinReference.md

 ## Parameters
 Defined [templates](#defined-templates) (or [composers](#composer) or [processors](#processors)) can have parameters that vary the way they execute.
-Parameters are defined just after the identifier by an at-sign and a list of keys inside braces (similar to a structure literal), and are used as defined values, e.g.
+Parameters are defined just after the identifier by an ampersand-sign and a list of keys inside braces (similar to a structure literal), and are used as defined values, e.g.
 ```
-templates add@{addend:}
+templates add&{addend:}
   $ + $addend
 end add
 ```